This is a question I wish jurors would ask themselves more often.

 It’s impossible to be certain about almost anything.
 You will have wrongful convictions in any system of justice, because occasionally circumstantial evidence will lead you astray.

-However, if you are going to convict on circumstantial evidence, I would say it’s very important to check first whether there is evidence the OTHER way ( evidence inconsistent with the prosecution case ).
+However, if you are going to convict on weak circumstantial evidence ( say coincidences that might be random), I would say it’s very important to check first whether there is evidence the OTHER way ( evidence inconsistent with the prosecution case ).

 Some examples would be: